What is an Orientation Leader?

 - Hourly wages – See next page for more information about payment.

-- Free on-campus housing from June 2 through July 12.
+- Free on-campus housing from June 1 through July 9 (may be extended if working transfer orientation session).

 - Demonstrated leadership skills, initiative, accountability, motivation, and professionalism.